bregaldo/pywst/README.md

 If you use this package, please cite the following paper:

 B. Regaldo-Saint Blancard, F. Levrier, E. Allys, E. Bellomi, F. Boulanger (2020).
-Statistical description of dust polarized emission from the diffuse interstellar medium - A WST/RWST approach. arXiv preprint [arXiv:2007.08242](https://arxiv.org/abs/2007.08242)
+Statistical description of dust polarized emission from the diffuse interstellar medium - A RWST approach. arXiv preprint [arXiv:2007.08242](https://arxiv.org/abs/2007.08242)

+*Note:* For GPU-accelerated computations, take a look at [kymatio](https://github.com/kymatio/kymatio) (on which part of this code is based).

 ## Install/Uninstall